jaalto/project--shell-script-performance-and-portability/CONTRIBUTING.md

 ```

 Based on the results, select <priority> as
-follows regarding impact on performance:
+follows regarding the impact on performance:

 ```
     9-10 critical – High impact
-    7-8  high – Significant impact
+    7-8  high – Significant
-    5-6  medium – Some, but not critical
+    5-6  medium – Some
     3-4  low – Minimal, but still measurable
     0-2  negligible – Consider unimportant
 ```

 # GENERAL TEST CASE FILE CONVENTIONS

-- Start with readable shebang with
-  space "#! /bin/bash"

-- Name test files "t-<category>-*.sh", where
+- Name test files as "t-<category>-*.sh",
-  category is one of:
+  where category is one of:

 ```
-    command      - extermal commands
+    command     - external commands
     dir         - directory related
     file        - file manipulation
     function    - function usage